salesforce-marketingcloud/MarketingCloudSDK-Android/README.md

 This project provides a template for creating a mobile app (Android or iOS) that uses the Journey Builder for Apps SDK.
 It is also a UI for exploring its features and provides a mechanism to collect and send debugging information to learn about the workings of the SDK as you explore.

 The code in this repository includes all of the code used to run the fully functional APK.
-However, the API keys have been removed.
-To debug, modify or create a new app the following keys must be set within the corresponding file.
+To create a new app the following keys must be set with your own values within the corresponding file.

 **secrets.xml**